 Try to use “subject+verb” sentence pattern and do not exploit “there is / there are” constructions too much.
 Furthermore, such words as “really”, “very”, “a lot”, and “so” usually do not add any value; hence, you can omit them.

 - Use the active voice

 Only if you study science, it is considered normal to use the passive voice, but if you study sociology, humanity, history, or social science, you should use the active voice.

 - Show critical thinking

 It is a bad idea to copy the essay question that is on your test paper.
 For example, the essay question is, “The Earth is round.
 Do you agree?”.
 Do not fall into the trap starting your essay “I agree that the Earth is round because …”.
 Paraphrase the essay question, use synonyms or concessions.
 Moreover, by representing both sides, you demonstrate a fastidious approach towards the issue.

 - Create a “hit the bull’s eye” ending

-Persuasively restating your main argument, begin the conclusion by being specific and then move to the general.
+Persuasively restating your main argument, begin the conclusion by being specific, and then move to the general.
 It should highlight all your significant findings, including their implication for the broader field or future research.

+We hope that these essay writing tips helped you in gaining a better understanding of the concept!
 No matter how you end your writing (appeal to emotions or call to action), review your essay for proper grammar, spelling, and punctuation.
 And remember that a perfect essay is not a game of chance, but a result of trial and error process.